By We Level Up Editorial Team | Edited By Rebecca Hill | Medically Reviewed By Dr. Chris Small

 Global Statistics

-Globally, about 1% of people have schizophrenia.
-Schizoaffective disorder is typically considered less commonly seen, estimated at around 0.3%.
+Around the world, about 1% of people have schizophrenia.
+Schizoaffective disorder is less common, affecting about 0.3% of people.

 Responding to Crises: Family & Clinical Response

-Crises in the context of schizophrenia and schizoaffective disorder require fluid and immediate attention at both the family history level and clinical level.
+Crises in the context of schizoaffective vs schizophrenia require fluid and immediate attention at both the family history level and clinical level.
 Managing crises appropriately is crucial to safety and long-term outcomes.

 De-escalation

 In the case of acute psychotic symptoms, it is ideal to de-escalate situations quickly and safely.
-Clarifying and validating the individual’s emotions (“That sounds scary,” “I can see you are upset”) is better than directly challenging their delusions or hallucinations.
+It is better to clarify and validate a person’s feelings.
+For example, you can say, “That sounds scary,” or “I can see you are upset.”
+This approach is more helpful than directly challenging their delusions or hallucinations.

-These hallucinations are symptoms of the illness, and directly challenging someone about their reality tends to exacerbate agitation and mistrust.
+These hallucinations are signs of the illness.
+Challenging someone about their reality can increase their agitation and mistrust.
 This can be more complicated when suicidality or violence is posed because definitive emergency protocols must be determined.
 There are many helpful resources available across the United States that can help.

 Diagnostic Pitfalls

-Another common pitfall is distinguishing mood disorders with psychotic features from schizoaffective disorder.
+Another common mistake is confusing mood disorders with psychotic features and schizoaffective disorder.
 Mood disorder episodes, especially depressive or manic episodes, may have psychotic symptoms.

 So, What Is the Difference Between Schizophrenia and Schizoaffective Disorder?